The-Sequencing-Center/GenomeSuite-Docs/docs/analyzer-getting-started.md

 This is a *one-time step*.

-To create a key pair in AWS, follow these steps:

 1. In the AWS Management Console, type **EC2** in the search bar and select **EC2** from the drop-down menu.

 1. In the EC2 Dashboard in the left-hand side menu, click on the **Key Pairs** option under the **Network & Security** section.